Francis in the Navy: Production

-Donald O'Connor was reluctant to make the film but agreed to do one more at the request of his daughter (in addition to a financial inducement from Universal studio head Edward Muhl).
+Donald O'Connor was reluctant to make the film but agreed to do one more at the request of his daughter (in addition to a "financial inducement" from Universal studio head Edward Muhl).
+Lubin said O'Connor "got a little bored with it [the Francis series], on the last one.
+He got very difficult and was not very pleasant to work with."

 It was once known as Francis Weighs Anchor and started filming February 15, 1955.

 The film was partially shot at the U. S. Navy base in Coronado California, not far from downtown San Diego.

 Stanley Rubin was producer on the film.